briandowns/aion/README.md

 `aion` is a job scheduling engine that utilizes cron syntax.
 All tasks are executed in their own goroutine and their results are sent into a queue for another worker to pick-up and process.

 * Jobs - Jobs define tasks and potentially an outcome or expected result.
-* Tasks - Tasks define an action to be executed, a potential result, and the schedule it needs to be run.
+* Tasks - Tasks define an action to be executed and the schedule it needs to be run.
+* Commands - Commands represent the associated action for a task.
+They have a command and arguments.
+* Users - Users are (will be) required to do any "write" actions in `aion`.

 ## Installation